Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_shiny/README.md

 - How about we create a histogram of data

 - Put a slider on so that the user has to guess the mean

+## Tighter control over style
+### All of the style elements are handled through ui.R

+- For students with a lot of experience in html, js, css it would be a breeze and probably easier and more flexible than the R html controls in ui.R

+- bslib has changed so many things about R Shiny (Read more on this)